JAI1209/JAI1209/README.md

 ---

-# 💬 Engineering Motto

 <p align="center">

-Design with intent
-Engineer for scale
-Ship with discipline
+Design with intent • Engineer for scale • Ship with discipline

 </p>